Ceres Power (LON:CWR) Stock Price Down 38.5% – Should You Sell?

 Analyst Ratings Changes

-Separately, Berenberg Bank restated a “buy” rating and issued a GBX 650 ($8.18) target price on shares of Ceres Power in a research note on Wednesday, January 29th.
+Separately, Berenberg Bank restated a “buy” rating and issued a GBX 650 ($8.21) price target on shares of Ceres Power in a research note on Wednesday, January 29th.

 Insider Activity at Ceres Power